 Our department offers a truly global perspective, with courses offered on the major religious traditions and on more local religious phenomena throughout the world.
 We also study religion from a variety of perspectives drawn from across the humanities and social sciences.
 Our our department is home to anthropologists, environmentalists, historians, literary theorists, philosophers, philologists, and poets.

 Students who major in Religious Studies gain expertise in the history and practices of particular religious traditions, encountered from a variety of disciplinary perspectives, and in theoretical discussions of religion.
 They also learn how to engage with texts and other kinds of sources critically and sensitively, and to communicate their ideas and arguments clearly.
-Students specialize in two religious traditions, but they are encouraged to take a diverse range of courses that will expose them to the many methodologies and approaches that are used within Religious Studies, from environmental ethics to religions of the African diaspora to Buddhist meditation to spirituality in America.
+Students specialize in two religious traditions, but they are encouraged to take a diverse range of courses that will expose them to the many methodologies and approaches that are used within Religious Studies.

 II.
 Distinguished Majors Program

 Qualified students who are interested in adding an independent research project to their program of study can apply for entry into the Distinguished Majors Program (DMP).
 In consultation with a faculty advisor, DMP students devise and undertake a course of research in a topic of interest to them, which culminates in a thesis of 30–50 pages, which they will have an opportunity to present publicly.
 They will learn how to conduct and present research in the RELG 4800 Crafting a Research Project in Religious Studies.
 Students are eligible to receive, at graduation, the honor of “Distinction,” “High Distinction,” or “Highest Distinction.”

 III.
 Five-Year Religious Studies BA/MA Program